Adult Mood and Anxiety Disorders Postdoctoral Fellowship

-Based in midtown Manhattan, the postdoctoral fellowship in mood and anxiety disorders within Columbia University Irving Medical Center’s Department of Psychiatry places emphasis on clinical training with adult outpatients seeking psychiatric intake and consultation, individual therapy, and group psychotherapy.
-The fellow will treat a diagnostically diverse patient population across two partnered outpatient sites providing targeted, empirically-supported treatments for mood, anxiety, and personality disorders, including but not limited to DBT, CBT, mindfulness-based, and psychodynamic therapies.
-Additionally, the fellow will have an opportunity to hone specialization in trauma, family and couples interventions, and day treatment and outpatient groups (skills groups, process groups).
+Based in midtown Manhattan, the postdoctoral fellowship in mood, anxiety, and personality disorders within Columbia University Irving Medical Center’s Department of Psychiatry places emphasis on clinical training with adult outpatients seeking psychiatric intake and consultation, individual therapy, and group psychotherapy.
+The fellow will treat a diagnostically diverse patient population across two partnered outpatient sites providing targeted, empirically supported treatments for mood, anxiety, and personality disorders, including but not limited to DBT, CBT, mindfulness-based, and psychodynamic therapies.
+Additionally, the fellow will have an opportunity to hone specialization in trauma, family, and couples' interventions.
+The fellow will also participate in a Columbia Day Treatment rotation as well outpatient groups (skills groups, process groups).
 The fellow will work with and learn from an interdisciplinary team, participate in weekly supervision, didactics, team meetings, grand rounds, clinical outreach, and professional development opportunities tailored to their interests and expertise.

 Contact: Elizabeth Loran, PhD